pmean/build-website/text/05/SurrogateOutcomes.md

 **[StATS]:** **Surrogate outcomes (March 23, 2005,
 Evidence, Clinical Importance)**

-> I\'m on the mailing list of the Alliance for Human Research
+> I'm on the mailing list of the Alliance for Human Research
 > Protection, and they highlighted a book review:
 >
 > -   **Is Evidence-Based Medicine Evidence Based?** Bodenheimer T.